How does a Ceramic Stove work?

 How are they built?

-Our Gabriel range of stoves are manufactured by Gabriel in Sweden, who have been making stoves since 1925.
-We are their UK partner for builds and your stove will be manufactured to your own specifications and built on-site by our specialist team.
 Depending on the type of stove you order, building normally takes between 2 and 5 days, including the tiling.
-Your stove will need some drying time, so again, depending on the model, it should be ready for use within around 4 weeks.
+Your stove will need some drying time, so again, depending on the model, it should be ready for use within around 4 weeks. |

-We can work with you, your builder, flue specialist or architect to ensure you choose the right model and location.
+We can work with you, your builder, flue specialist or architect to ensure you choose the right model and location. |

-- A Ceramic stove can normally be connected to an existing chimney, to the rear of the chimney of an unused fireplace in an adjoining room, or to a brand-new flue.
+- A ceramic stove can normally be connected to an existing chimney, to the rear of the chimney of an unused fireplace in an adjoining room, or to a brand-new flue.

 - When building a stove against an existing wall, you generally do not need to heat proof the wall.
 The stove is built with a clearance of +5cm from a wall.